 CONTINUING A PERSONAL RELATIONSHIP AFTER THE SERVICE OR PIECE OF WORK IS COMPLETE

 It is normally not acceptable for a member of staff to continue to see a child, young person or vulnerable adult in a personal capacity once the service or piece of work they have been involved in is complete.
-Any exceptions to this must had been agreed with line management and demonstrate here is a purpose to the continued contact that is in the service user's best interests and does not compromise professional boundaries in any way.
+Any exceptions to this must have been agreed upon with line management and demonstrated here is a purpose to the continued contact that is in the service user's best interests and does not compromise professional boundaries in any way.